browserengineering/book/book/text.md

 - Text can be bold or italic
 - Text of different sizes can be mixed

-The browser is now good enough to read an essay, a blog, or a book!
+You can now use your browser to read an essay, a blog post, or a book!

 Exercises
 =========

-*Links:* The `<a>` tag[^a-for-anchor] identifies links, and normally it has attributes (like `<a href="...">`).
-Identify links and color them in blue with an underline.
-You can use the `underline` argument to the `Font` constructor to underline things.
+*Links:* The `<a>` tag[^a-for-anchor] defines links.
+Color them in blue with an underline; there's an `underline` argument to the `Font` constructor.
+Note that links normally have attributes, as in `<a href="...">`.

 [^a-for-anchor]: The `<a>` tag is short for "anchor".
 I don't think it
     makes sense, but (despite an attempt to get rid of the tag in XHTML 2) we're stuck with it.

-*Centered Text:* This book's page titles are centered.
-You can find them enclosed in `<h1 class="title">` and `</h1>` tags.
-Implement centered text for these tags.
-When you center text, each line has to be centered individually, because different lines will have different lengths.
+*Centered Text:* This book's page titles are centered: find them between `<h1 class="title">` and `</h1>`.
+Make your browser center the text in these titles.
+Each line has to be centered individually, because different lines will have different lengths.

 *Superscripts:* Add support for the `<sup>` tag: text in this tag should be smaller (perhaps half the normal text size) and be placed so